dshanske/indieweb-publisher/README.md

 ![screen shot 2013-10-24 at 4 17 57 pm](https://f.cloud.github.com/assets/53005/1416672/d3f96c40-3f61-11e3-88eb-47428b696af4.png)

-## Using a Child Theme to Customize Independent Publisher
+## Using a Child Theme to Customize Indieweb Publisher

-If there are things you want to tweak in the Independent Publisher theme, a [Child Theme](http://codex.wordpress.org/Child_Themes) is the recommended method for doing so.
+If there are things you want to tweak in the Indieweb Publisher theme, a [Child Theme](http://codex.wordpress.org/Child_Themes) is the recommended method for doing so.
 By using a Child Theme, you can make changes without worrying about those changes being overwritten by a future update to the parent theme.

-After you've installed the Independent Publisher theme, download the [Independent Publisher Child Theme](https://github.com/raamdev/independent-publisher-child-theme/) and install and activate it.
+After you've installed the Indieweb Publisher theme, download the [Indieweb Publisher Child Theme](https://github.com/raamdev/independent-publisher-child-theme/) and install and activate it.
 You can then start making changes to the Child Theme's files to override the parent theme.
-The Independent Publisher Child Theme comes with a few examples to help you get started.
+The Indieweb Publisher Child Theme comes with a few examples to help you get started.

 For more information on using Child Themes, see the [WordPress Codex](http://codex.wordpress.org/Child_Themes).

 ## Known Issues

-* If you're using the [W3 Total Cache](http://wordpress.org/plugins/w3-total-cache/) plugin, you must disable the JS/CSS Minify option, as that [doesn't play well with jQuery](http://wordpress.org/support/topic/plugin-w3-total-cache-jquery-conflicts-when-added-to-minify?replies=6), which Independent Publisher makes use of.
+* If you're using the [W3 Total Cache](http://wordpress.org/plugins/w3-total-cache/) plugin, you must disable the JS/CSS Minify option, as that [doesn't play well with jQuery](http://wordpress.org/support/topic/plugin-w3-total-cache-jquery-conflicts-when-added-to-minify?replies=6), which Indieweb Publisher makes use of.
 See also [Issue 46](https://github.com/raamdev/independent-publisher/issues/46#issuecomment-31478382).

 ## Frequently Asked Questions